indigo-dc/oidc-agent/gitbook/oidc-gen.md

-                             Additional identifier used in the client name to distinguish clients on different machines with the same short name, e.g. the host name --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication
+                             Additional identifier used in the client name to distinguish clients on different machines with the same short name, e.g. the host name --cp[=FILE]            FILE is the path to a CA bundle file that will be used with TLS communication
       --dae=ENDPOINT_URI     Use this uri as device authorization endpoint --no-seccomp           Disables seccomp system call filtering; allowing all system calls.
 Use this option if you get an 'Bad system call' error and hand in a bug report.
       --no-url-call          Does not automatically open the authorization url in a browser.
 Enables oidc-gen to use seccomp.
-  -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the
+  -o, --output=FILE          When using Dynamic Client Registration the
-                             resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent
+                             resulting client configuration will be stored in FILE instead of inside the oidc-agent directory.
-                             directory.
                              Implicitly sets the -s option.
       --qr                   When using the device flow a QR-Code containing the device uri is printed
       --qrt                  When using the device flow a QR-Code containing